European Academy of Sciences and Arts: Vision and membership

+Academicians

+A full list of academicians of the European Academy of Sciences and Arts are accessible here.

 Organisation

 The academy is a non-profit association according to the Austrian Association.
 The current President of the academy is Klaus Mainzer who in 2020 followed the Founding President Felix Unger.
 The Vice presidents are Birgit Harreß, Wolfango Plastino, and Ursula Schmidt-Erfurth.

 Members of the academy come from 73 countries and are divided into eight classes: